- Why Insights?

 Here’s the good news!
 You can find out when your brand or name pops up online through web tools such as Google Alerts and SocialMention.
 The former alerts you whenever your company name appears in the Google search engine while the latter lends eyes and ears to social media channels.
 Enter your brand name in the SocialMention field and watch a list of social media sites that contain your name pop up on your screen.
 It’s that simple to stay on top of your stellar reputation!

-A web and SEO marketing firm, tailored solely to self storage businesses, stands ready to relieve you of the burden of keeping an eye and ear tuned to every mention of your company.
+A web and SEO marketing firm, tailored solely to self storage businesses, stands ready to relieve you of the burden of keeping an eye and ear tuned into every mention of your company.
 StoragePug can design your website and manage reviews, or anything else said about your company, no matter which social shell needs to be turned over.

 ...Meanwhile, StoragePug can also provide the IT support to transact storage rentals online, improve your SEO to gain optimal results on web searches, and create your ads.